 Click Here for tab for Are You Lonesome Tonight by Elvis Presley

-Although this was written way back in 1926 and recorded by a huge number of artists up to the 1950s.
-It was the Elvis version that really gave the song a new level of commercial success.
+Although written way back in 1926 and recorded by a huge number of artists up to the 1950s, it was the Elvis version that really gave the song a new level of commercial success.
 He decided to perform after a suggestion from his manager Colonel Tom Parker, as the song was his wife’s favorite tune.
-By 1992 it was awarded the Recording Industry Association of America 2x platinum award for selling over 2 million copies.
+By 1992, it was awarded the Recording Industry Association of America 2x platinum award for selling over 2 million copies.

 Army Dreamers by Kate Bush